-The price of a 30-day ticket for adults and children will be reduced on May 3
+The price of a 30-day ticket and an annual pass will be reduced

 These are the price changes for the 30-day ticket